-Liberty Interactive operates through its subsidiaries: QVC, Inc., Provide Commerce; Backcountry.com, Inc.; Bodybuilding.com, Inc.; and Celebrate Interactive Holdings, as well as its equity affiliate online travel firm Expedia, and others.
+Liberty Interactive operates through its subsidiaries: QVC, Backcountry.com, Bodybuilding.com, and Celebrate Interactive Holdings, as well as its equity affiliate online travel firm Expedia and others.
 QVC is its parent company's cash cow, accounting for 77% of its total sales in 2013.
 QVC broadcasts live televised shopping programs and sells merchandise online in the US and abroad.

 E-commerce accounts for the balance of Liberty's sales.
-Companies under Liberty's online retail umbrella include: Provide Commerce, which sells and delivers flowers, its most significant product, as well as fresh fruits and confections and gifts; outdoor gear e-tailer Backcountry.com; sports, fitness and supplements seller Bodybuilding.com; and Celebrate Holdings, operator of online costume seller BuyCostumes.com and online party goods seller Celebrate Express.
+Companies under Liberty's online retail umbrella include outdoor gear e-tailer Backcountry.com; sports, fitness and supplements seller Bodybuilding.com; and Celebrate Holdings, operator of online costume seller BuyCostumes.com and online party goods seller Celebrate Express.